Power BI

 1. Navigate to Credentials, and click + New Credential.

-2. Under Credential Type, select Power BI Credential.
+3. Under Credential Type, select Power BI.

-Validio will perform a validation step to ensure that the Power BI account can be successfully accessed.
-If validation passes, Validio will automatically start fetching data and you will be able to view Power BI assets and their relationships in the Catalog (if selected) and Lineage pages.
-If validation fails, check that you provided the correct parameter values.
+Validio will automatically start fetching data and you will be able to view Power BI assets and their relationships in the Catalog and Lineage pages.

 Power BI Credential Parameters